 - Chair of the meeting introduces him/herself and asks all parties to introduce themselves. - Check that all present have received the appropriate written information and explanation to the parents/carers, the student and any representative(s) that the purpose of the meeting is to decide whether the Appeals and Exclusions Panel will consider reinstatement or confirm the permanent exclusion of the student to the school, and that there will be an opportunity for questioning by the other parties after each presentation.
-(Chair, Clerk or Local Authority Rep can do this) - Explanation re: how the decision of the meeting will be communicated to all parties letter confirming the decision to be sent to the parent(s)/carer(s), - Head Teacher and Local Authority Exclusions Team without delay. - Chair of the meeting invites the Head Teacher to explain the reasons for the permanent exclusion of the student. - All parties may ask questions. - The Chair asks the parent(s)/carer(s) (and their representative(s) where present) to make their representations regarding the exclusion. - All parties may ask questions. - The Chair invites the student (or representative) to make any comments about their exclusion. - All parties may ask questions. - If present and Committee gives consent, the Local Authority officer is asked to give their views on the exclusion. - All parties may ask questions. - The Chair invites the Head Teacher to sum up the case. - The Chair invites the parent(s)/carer(s) to sum up his/her case. - Parent(s)/carer(s), student, representative, Head Teacher, Local Authority officer (if present) and others are asked to withdraw whilst a decision is made - meeting for all parties except the Committee members and clerk ends here. - The Clerk may stay with the committee to help them with reference to his/her notes of evidence and in wording their decision. - The Committee reaches a decision regarding the reinstatement or otherwise of the student. - Committee complete notice of decision form (if required by the LA).
+(Chair, Clerk or Local Authority Rep can do this) - Explanation re: how the decision of the meeting will be communicated to all parties letter confirming the decision to be sent to the parent(s)/carer(s), headteacher and local authority exclusions team without delay. - Chair of the meeting invites the Head Teacher to explain the reasons for the permanent exclusion of the student. - All parties may ask questions. - The Chair asks the parent(s)/carer(s) (and their representative(s) when present) to make their representations regarding the exclusion. - All parties may ask questions. - The Chair invites the student (or representative) to make any comments about their exclusion. - All parties may ask questions. - If present and Committee gives consent, the local authority officer is asked to give their views on the exclusion. - All parties may ask questions. - The Chair invites the headteacher to sum up the case. - The Chair invites the parent(s)/carer(s) to sum up their case. - Parent(s)/carer(s), student, representative, headteacher, local authority officer (if present) and others are asked to withdraw whilst a decision is made meeting for all parties except the Committee members and clerk ends here.

+The Clerk may stay with the committee to help them with reference to his/her notes of evidence and in wording their decision.

+- The Committee reaches a decision regarding the reinstatement or otherwise of the student. - Committee complete notice of decision form (if required by the LA).
 Clerk will draft the letter of decision and share with the Governance & Compliance manager for QA before Clerk/School admin shares with parents & LA.
 (ATLP standard letter template).